NotCreative21/rfetch/README.md

 In reality, rust is not a good language for something like this.
 However, it's my favorite to write in.

-Only tested on Linux and likely works on \*nix systems, the gentoo logo is hardcoded because that's the distribution I use and I don't know how to properly display ascii art next to text.
+Only tested on Linux and likely works on \*nix systems, a file called rfetch.txt must be placed in the `~/.config/` folder for an ascii logo

 #### installation